aboczek/hangman-cli/README.md

 ## User Stories
 - I want user to be able to run and play the game in their browser.
 - I want user to be able to put there nickname in game.
+- I want user to be able to see rules of the game.
 - I want user to be able to save their score if they guess the word correctly if they decide to finish.
 - I want user to be able to guess the words letters replaced with _ and if guessed correctly to replace them with correct letter.
 - I want user to display highscore of top 3 scores(they are filled in with placeholders to display).